James Kealoha: Legislative career

-In 1934, Kealoha was elected to the Territorial House of Representatives, serving as speaker pro tem.
+In 1934, Kealoha was elected to the Hawaii Territorial House of Representatives, serving as speaker pro tem.
 He was elected for a second term two years later.
 In 1938, he successfully ran as a Democrat for a seat in the Territorial Senate, where he served as president pro tem.
 That same year, he switched to the Republican Party, expressing his unhappiness with the in-fighting amongst island Democrats.
 People often referred to Kealoha as the "Wonder Boy of Hawaiian politics" because he consistently won elections by sizable margins.

 In 1940 Kealoha was elected to the Hawaii County Board of Supervisors, where he won re-election for three successive terms.
 In 1946, he suffered his first-ever defeat in his political career, losing in a bid for Hawaii County Chairman.
 In 1948, he ran again, winning the first of six consecutive terms as Hawaii County Chairman.

 Lieutenant governor

 Kealoha served for years as Hawaii County Chairman, because of his popularity and leadership, was selected in 1959 by the Republican Party as its candidate for lieutenant governor in the state of Hawaii's first gubernatorial election, running alongside William F. Quinn, the party's candidate for governor.
 The pairing worked well, as Quinn and Kealoha defeated their Democratic opponents John A. Burns and Mitsuyuki Kido.
 Kealoha was the first Chinese American and Native Hawaiian to be elected as a lieutenant governor in the United States.

-Kealoha's term as lieutenant governor was described as "unpleasant" for him (Kim).
+Kealoha's term as lieutenant governor was described as "unpleasant" for him.
 Governor Quinn was not confident in allowing a Native Hawaiian, even a friend like Kealoha, to make important decisions on his behalf.
 Kealoha found himself relegated to presiding at ceremonial functions.
-He also had disagreements with Governor Quinn about the issue of political patronage (Kim).
+He also had disagreements with Governor Quinn about the issue of political patronage.

 Kealoha gained national attention during the close 1960 United States presidential election, in which John F. Kennedy defeated Richard Nixon both nationally and in Hawaii.
 Errors in the official tabulation resulted in Nixon being declared the winner of Hawaii's electoral votes by 141 votes, despite inconsistencies in the tabulation sheets.
 After ordering two audits of the tabulation sheets (but being unable to inspect the actual ballots cast), Kealoha certified the vote total in favor of his fellow Republican Nixon, resulting in the call of national Democrats for a recount.
 The recount extended past the Constitutionally-required December 19 date for casting electoral votes; as a result, both "unofficial" Democratic and "official" Republican electoral slates met at the ʻIolani Palace and submitted competing certificates of ascertainment for Hawaii's three electoral votes.
 The result was finally resolved on the floor of the United States Senate during the electoral college certification process.